marph91/jimmy/docs/index.md

 | Do the conversion [2] [3] | `./jimmy-cli-linux Export.zip --format notion` | `jimmy-cli-windows.exe Export.zip --format notion` |
 | Check the output folder | `/home/user/Downloads/20250226T200101Z - Jimmy Import from notion` | `C:\Users\user\Downloads\20250226T200101Z - Jimmy Import from notion` |

-[1] On Windows: If jimmy is flagged as virus, please [report the false positive to your antivirus vendor](https://github.com/pyinstaller/pyinstaller/blob/c7f12ccfaa2e116c3b7cfb58dadfc1e6b8c6882d/.github/ISSUE_TEMPLATE/antivirus.md#reporting-false-positives-to-av-vendors).
-As workaround you can try an older version of jimmy.
+[1] On Windows: If Jimmy is flagged as virus, please [report the false positive to your antivirus vendor](https://github.com/pyinstaller/pyinstaller/blob/c7f12ccfaa2e116c3b7cfb58dadfc1e6b8c6882d/.github/ISSUE_TEMPLATE/antivirus.md#reporting-false-positives-to-av-vendors).
+As workaround you can try an older version of Jimmy.

 [2] On MacOS: If there is the error message `zsh: bad CPU type in executable`, please use [this executable](https://github.com/marph91/jimmy/releases/latest/download/jimmy-cli-darwin-x86_64).
 It is supported by Intel chips.

-[3] On MacOS: If there is the error message `"jimmy-cli-darwin-arm64" cannot be opened because the developer cannot be verified`, please authorize jimmy at `System Settings > Privacy & Security > Security > Open Anyway`.
+[3] On MacOS: If there is the error message `"jimmy-cli-darwin-arm64" cannot be opened because the developer cannot be verified`, please authorize Jimmy at `System Settings > Privacy & Security > Security > Open Anyway`.
 See also the [Apple support guide](https://support.apple.com/en-gb/guide/mac-help/mchlc5fb7f9c/mac).